Dietary advice for avoiding lactose

 Diagnosis

-In this test, you drink a special high lactose drink and they test how much hydrogen gas is in your breath.
+In this test you drink a special high dose lactose and they test how much hydrogen gas is in your breath.
 If your body does not break the lactose down, the bacteria that live in your colon will ferment it.
-This makes lots of hydrogen gas, so a high level of hydrogen in your breath means you have lactose intolerance.
+This makes a lot of hydrogen gas so a high level of hydrogen in your breath means you have lactose intolerance.

 Lactose free trial